You can apply as

 For more information about submitting documents or other topics related to applying to a postgraduate taught programme, check Frequently Asked Questions

 Self-funded student may be made a conditional offer pending receipt of an English language proficiency certificates, and final degree certificates and transcripts where an applicant is still currently studying.
-They will be required to submit the relevant documentation by 1700 hours UK time 31st August 2023.
+They will be required to submit the relevant documentation by 31st August 2024.

 These notes are intended to help you complete the online application form accurately; they are also available within the help section of the online application form.